 o Under this scenario agencies could not move forward with any LWCF projects whatsoever.
 That means once-in-a-generation opportunities to secure public access and protect our National Parks and public lands from private development inside their boundaries will be lost forever.

-· If these cuts become law, expanded hunting and fishing access will remain closed to the public and hiking, biking, climbing and paddling routes will become overcrowded or left vulnerable to development.
+· If LWCF expires, or these cuts become law, expanded hunting and fishing access will remain closed to the public and hiking, biking, climbing and paddling routes will become overcrowded or left vulnerable to development.
 This hurts America’s $887 billion recreation economy and the 7.6 million American jobs on which it depends.

 · The federal government through LWCF has long been a partner in creating urban parks across the country, particularly through state-side grants.
 LWCF has funded playgrounds, ball fields, and neighborhood parks providing close-to-home recreation for millions of American families.
 These local efforts are also on the chopping block.